-Chinese court sentences Canadian to death for drug smuggling
+Chinese court sentences Canadian to death; Trudeau blasts move

 Drug smuggling is routinely punished severely in China.
 Beijing has previously executed foreign nationals convicted of drug-related crimes - a Briton caught smuggling heroin was executed in 2009, prompting a British outcry over what it said was the lack of any mental health assessment.

 The court said Schellenberg had conspired with others in an attempt to smuggle 222 kg (489.43 lb) of methamphetamine from China to Australia in late 2014.

-The drug syndicate had concealed 222 bags of the drug in plastic pellets when it shipped it from Guangdong to Dalian.
-Then it planned to conceal it in tires and tubing and ship it via container to Australia, according to the court.
+He was arrested on Dec.
+1 of that year.

 Chinese state television said in an earlier report that Schellenberg argued in court that he was a tourist visiting China and was framed by criminals.

-Before his arrest, on Dec.
-1, 2014, Schellenberg had prepared to flee to Thailand from Dalian but was arrested when in transit in Guangzhou, the court said.
+Before his arrest, Schellenberg had prepared to flee to Thailand from Dalian but was arrested while in transit in Guangzhou, the court said.

-It did not offer further information about Schellenberg, including his age and occupation, though media reports have said he is 36 years of age and a former oil worker.
+It did not offer further information about Schellenberg, including his age and occupation, though media reports have said he is a 36-year-old former oil worker.

 A lawyer for Schellenberg, Zhang Dongshuo, told Reuters his client would probably appeal against the death sentence.
-Schellenberg, who was to have been deported after serving his original sentence, had lodged an appeal after being ordered in Dalian to 15 years in prison on Nov.
-20.

 The Liaoning High Court in late December ordered the case retried after prosecutors said the sentence was too light and improper.

-Beijing considers the number of people executed in China each year to be a state secret.
-International human rights organizations estimate the figure at around 2,000.
+Beijing considers the number of people executed in China to be a state secret.
+International human rights organizations estimate the annual figure at around 2,000.

-“China is going to face lots of questions about why this particular person, of this particular nationality, had to be retried at this particular time,” Human Rights Watch’s Washington-based China director Sophie Richardson told Reuters.
+“China is going to face lots of questions about why this particular person, of this particular nationality, had to be retried at this particular time,” Sophie Richardson, Human Rights Watch’s China director, told Reuters.

-Reporting by Philip Wen, Christian Shepherd and Michael Martina in BEIJING, Meg Shen and Twinnie Siu in HONG KONG, David Ljunggren in Ottawa; Writing by Se Young Lee; Editing by Mark Heinrich
+Reporting by Philip Wen, Christian Shepherd and Michael Martina in BEIJING, Meg Shen and Twinnie Siu in HONG KONG, David Ljunggren in Ottawa; Writing by Se Young Lee; Editing by Mark Heinrich and Paul Simao